amcwong/MINIS-Event-Detection-Notes/tasks.md

 - **VERIFICATION**: Test the utility function from multiple script locations (e.g., `scripts/verification/`, `scripts/visualization/`, `src/`) to ensure it correctly identifies the project root in all cases.
 - **VERIFICATION**: Verify the function handles edge cases (e.g., when run from outside the project directory, when marker files are missing).

-### 1B.
-Refactor Scripts to Use Project Root for File Access
+### 1BA.
+Refactor Verification Scripts to Use Project Root

 **Context from Sub-task 1A Completion:**